The Atelier

 Light as collaborator

-The final piece is judged by how it behaves across daylight, lamplight, and reflection, not just by the pigment alone.
+The final piece is judged by how it behaves across daylight, lamplight, and reflection — not by the pigment alone.

 One of One